faraz9993/All_EIC_DevOps_Training/Day_9_Task.md

 echo "Sending traffic to $URL using ApacheBench" siege -c$CONCURRENT_USERS -r$REQUESTS $URL
 ```
+You will have to change the url as per the testing you are doing, either frontend or the backend.

-give the necessary execution permission to the file and run it.
+Don't misss to give the necessary execution permission to the file and then run it.

 As soon as, the traffic will start hitting the webpage, CPU utilization will increase and as soon as it will go beyond 6% the new pod will be created.